About Rome Leonardo da Vinci Fiumicino Airport (FCO)

 The Atahotel Executive Centre (tel: +39 06 6501 0100) in T1 has meeting rooms, office space, internet points, fax machines and a copy centre.
 There are also several airline executive lounges in all terminals.
 Meeting and conference facilities are also available at the on-site Hilton Rome Airport Hotel (tel: +39 06 65258; www3.hilton.com), a short distance from the terminals.

 Disabled passenger lounges are located in all terminals.
 Parking spaces for those with disabilities are available at the long-term car park, on the first level of multi-storey car parks B and C, as well as on the first and fourth levels of car park D. Any passengers who may require additional assistance are advised to contact their airline before travelling.
+ADR Assistance offers arriving, departing or transiting passengers with reduced mobility assistance on their way to the airplane.

 Multi-storey car parks A to D are directly linked to the terminals via pedestrian walkways.
 There are limited spaces at Terminal A and B for short-stay parking.
 The long-term car park on the motorway from Rome to Fiumicino is served by a free shuttle bus to/from the terminals – covered long-term parking is also available.
 Additional facilities include a car valet service.
 Parking can be booked in advance via the airport’s website.